 The basic principles of infrared radiation generation and detection are essential to understand the infrared heating system.
 Radiant heaters and wall panels play a central role in generating infrared rays, which are emitted into the room as heat.
 In contrast, thermostatic heaters use intelligent sensors to precisely monitor and regulate room temperature.
 These processes are largely responsible for the efficiency and performance of infrared heaters.

 Infrared radiation is generated by special electric heating elements integrated in radiant heaters and wall panels.
 These heating elements convert electrical energy into heat and radiate it in the form of invisible infrared rays.
 These infrared rays strike surfaces and objects in the room and transfer their thermal energy.
 This leads to gradual heating of surfaces and ultimately the surrounding air.
-The result is extremely efficient and even heating of the entire room, making infrared heaters a compelling choice for effective space heating.
+The result is extremely efficient and even heating of the entire room, making infrared heating a convincing choice for effective room heating.

 Applications of infrared technology

 Infrared heaters are widely used in industry and are crucial for various production processes.
 For example, they are used in plastics processing to precisely melt plastics, in food processing for baking and drying processes, and in automotive manufacturing for rapid drying of vehicle parts.
-In addition, they are used in metal processing for preheating metal parts and for drying and curing processes of coatings, paints and lacquers.
+They are also used in metal processing for preheating metal parts and for drying and curing processes for coatings, paints and varnishes.

 Why is infrared heating used in many areas?
 The advantages are manifold.
 They include high energy efficiency, precise temperature control, fast heat release and low heat loss.
 Infrared heaters are also space-saving and environmentally friendly.